Hall algebras and quantum symmetric pairs I: foundations: Finite-dimensional algebras arising from quivers

 \subsection{The $\imath$quivers and doubles}

 Let $\K$ be a field.
 Let $Q=(Q_0,Q_1)$ be an acyclic quiver.
+Throughout the paper, we shall identify

 An {\em involution} of $Q$ is defined to be an automorphism $\btau$ of the quiver $Q$ such that $\btau^2=\Id$.
 In particular, we allow the {\em trivial} involution $\Id:Q\rightarrow Q$.
 An involution $\btau$ of $Q$ induces an involution of the path algebra $\K Q$, again denoted by $\btau$.
 A quiver together with a specified involution $\btau$, $(Q, \btau)$, will be called an {\em $\imath$quiver}.

 Let $Z_m$ be the quiver with $m$ vertices and $m$ arrows which forms an oriented cycle.
 The vertex set of $Z_m$ is $\{0,1,\dots,m-1\}$.
 Let $R_m$ be the radical square zero selfinjective Nakayama algebra of $Z_m$, i.e., $R_m:=kZ_m/J$, where $J$ denotes the ideal of $kZ_m$ generated by all paths of length two.
 In particular,